artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 ## Looping and recursion

 GraphQL doesn’t have them, plain and simple.
 Consequently, the GraphQL DSLs you design are not [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness)--they will always halt in a finite amount of steps.
 This is really important, because it prevents clients from being able to send servers on errands that will never end.
 Of course, the _implementations_ of field resolvers on the server are free to do whatever they want in full Turing-complete glory.

+## Putting it together

+My point here is that the execution model of GraphQL is in many ways just like a scripting language interpreter.
+The limitations of its model are strategic, to keep the technology focused on client-server interaction.
+What's interesting is that you as a developer provide nearly all of the definition of what operations exist, what they mean, and how they compose.
+For this reason, I consider GraphQL to be a _meta-scripting language_, or an other words, a toolkit for building scripting languages.

 # The post-REST world